sighupio/fury-kubernetes-logging/katalog/minio-ha/README.md

 MinIO is a popular distributed object storage system that allows organizations to deploy highly available and scalable storage infrastructure.
-In order to achieve high availability (HA) for MinIO, a cluster of multiple MinIO nodes must be deployed, with each node having access to its own set of PVCs.
+In order to achieve high availability (HA) for MinIO, a cluster of multiple MinIO nodes must be deployed backed by their own set of PVCs.

 ## Requirements